Mojang/minecraft-editor-extension-starter-kit/GettingStarted/GettingStarted.md

 ```

 You can see the concepts we've talked about displayed in the example above.

-1. The Extension Name (This needs to be short and unique)
+1. The Extension name (this needs to be short and unique)
 2. The `activation` closure (and the `IPlayerUISession` object being passed in (called `uiSession`))
 3. The `deactivation` closure (with the same argument)
-4. The [optional] Extension information parameters (these fields can be used to provide handy information to the Editor and other Creators about the Extension and it's author)
+4. The *optional* Extension information parameters (these fields can be used to provide handy information to the Editor and other Creators about the Extension and it's author)

 If you examine the contents of the `activation` closure, you can see how the `uiSession` object is being used.
 The first usage shows how the `uiSession` object contains the player information for whom the Extension is being activated.

-> Remember that this `activation` closure is executed for every player connection event, so you need to know 'which' player is the context!
+> Remember that this `activation` closure is executed for every player connection event, so the `uiSession` object contains all the information you need to identify the player who is the context of the connection event

-The next line grabs the players name from the player object.
+The next line grabs the players name from the player object (via the session object).

 The line following that sends a message to the players message log window identifying the players name.